jaysixco/configure-ad/README.md

 User jane_admin as your admin account from now on

-Join Client-1 to your domain (mydomain.com)
+<strong> Join Client-1 to your domain (mydomain.com) </strong>
-From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address Question to self: What is the first two start points to get to DNS settings?
-From the Azure Portal, restart Client-1
+From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address From the Azure Portal, restart Client-1
-Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart) Question to self: what is the start point to join a domain?
-Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
+Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart) Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
 Create a new OU named “_CLIENTS” and drag Client-1 into there (Step is not really necessary, just for organizational purposes.
 I guess I skipped this in the lab!)

-Setup Remote Desktop for non-administrative users on Client-1 Log into Client-1 as mydomain.com\jane_admin and open system properties Click “Remote Desktop”
+<strong> Setup Remote Desktop for non-administrative users on Client-1 </strong>
+Log into Client-1 as mydomain.com\jane_admin and open system properties Click “Remote Desktop”
 Allow “domain users” access to remote desktop
 You can now log into Client-1 as a normal, non-administrative user now Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)

-Create a bunch of additional users and attempt to log into client-1 with one of the users Login to DC-1 as jane_admin
+<strong> Create a bunch of additional users and attempt to log into client-1 with one of the users </strong>
+Login to DC-1 as jane_admin
 Open PowerShell_ise as an administrator
 Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)